Highly tunable NbTiN Josephson junctions fabricated with focused helium ion beam: Helium ion irradiation and milling

-However, the true value of the disorder is probably lower than what is shown in Figure \ref{fig:images_and_srim} (c).
-This is because at room temperature, substantial amount of target damage is usually efficiently repaired by recrystallization.
-This effect has been demonstrated with both experiments \cite{Pelaz2004} and simulations \cite{Nord2002}, and it is most prominent in metals, so a large deviation from SRIM simulations is expected in our case.
-In addition, SRIM assumes a perfect crystal for each impinging ion, and does not take into account sputtering and the accumulation of dislocations.
-Because of the complex interplay between milling and creation of disorder, we believe that only the dimensions of disordered region should be determined from these simulations.
+In order to simulate He ions impinging to NbTiN film we have used SRIM software \cite{ZIEGLER2010}.
+For this, we set up 35\,nm NbTiN film on top of 500\,nm MgO substrate, and simulate $30\,$kV He$^+$ ions impinging to these layers.
+For simulations, we use 7.6\,g/cm$^3$ density for NbTiN \cite{Marek2013} and 3.58\,g/cm$^3$ for MgO \cite[p.108]{Ropp2013book} and assume chemical composition Nb$_1$Ti$_1$N$_2$.
+Usual starting value for surface binding energy (needed for accurate surface sputtering rate) is heat of sublimation, but for NbTiN we did not find literature value for this.
+Thus we approximated NbTiN surface binding energy with heat of sublimation of TiN, which is 818\,kJ/mole ($\sim$8.5 eV/atom)\cite{NASATND5027}.
+We simulated $\sim$ 25000 ions with these parameters, and found that ion range is roughly 144\,nm and sputtering yield $\sim$0.010\,atoms/ion for both Ti and Nb.
+For N sputtering yield was $\sim$0.016 atoms/ion, meaning that milled surfaces can be slightly nitrogen deficient.
+However, this should be only surface effect and thus shouldn't change chemical composition inside the film.
+Results of the simulation is shown in Figure \ref{fig:srim}.
+True value of the disorder is probably lower than simulated because at room temperature, substantial amount of target damage is usually efficiently repaired by recrystallization.
+This effect has been demonstrated with both experiments \cite{Pelaz2004} and simulations \cite{Nord2002}, and it is most prominent in metals, so a large deviation from SRIM simulations is expected.
+In addition, SRIM assumes a perfect crystal for each impinging ion, and does not take into account milling and the accumulation of dislocations.
+Nevertheless, dimensions of the irradiated region should be accurate.